-The rule on "suitable" meeting venues corresponds to the rules on "appropriate" meeting venues in Art.
-10.01 EFPIA HCP Code.
-ENLI has ruled that a venue is not suitable for the main purpose of an event which is to communicate factual information and training on medicinal products, cf. (1), if the main purpose of the venue not is to provide a framework for a professional meeting, a so-called 'non-professional' venue.
+The rule on "suitable" meeting venues corresponds to the rules on "appropriate" meeting venues in section 10.01 EFPIA HCP Code.
+ENLI has ruled that a venue is not suitable for the main purpose of an event which is to communicate factual information and training on medicinal products, cf. (1), if the venue cannot provide a framework for a professional meeting, a so-called 'non-professional' venue.
 This could for example be a boat trip, museum or elsewhere with cultural offerings for the public on payment of an admission fee and restaurants (without separate suitable meeting facilities) since such places cannot basically be said to be a "suitable venue" compared to a conference room at a company, hospital /medical practice, university, conference facilities, etc.

-In contrast to (9) that relates to meeting venues "reknowned" for entertainment or their extravagant and/or luxurious facilities, and so involves places that exceeds the standard of what might be regarded as ordinary standard, an assessment according to (3) thus depends on whether the venue is suitable for holding a professional event.
+In contrast to (10) that relates to meeting venues which are "reknowned" for entertainment or their extravagant and/or luxurious facilities, and so involves places that exceeds the standard of what might be regarded as ordinary standard, an assessment according to (3) thus depends on whether the venue is suitable for holding a professional event.
+Whether in fact there is also access to entertainment will then be a separate assessment, cf. section 13(9).

-This clause corresponds to an amalgamation of Art.
-10.02 EFPIA HCP Code and section 25 (3) Advertising Order, although (as was also the case in the former "collaboration agreement") financial issues cannot be taken into consideration as in the Advertising Order.
+This clause corresponds to an amalgamation of section 10.02 EFPIA HCP Code and section 25 (3) Advertising Order, although (as was also the case in the former "collaboration agreement") financial issues cannot be taken into consideration as in the Advertising Order.
 In contrast, the requirement for 'significance' does not follow from the EFPIA HCP Code, but from section 25 (3) Advertising Order.